Skip to content

 Regularly monitor your burn rate and compare it to your initial projections.
 Make adjustments as needed to ensure you stay on track financially.

-This is a simplified example to illustrate the process.
-For a more reliable estimate without having to calculate, access one of our financial forecasts tailored to 200 different business types.
+This is a simplified example.
+For a more precise estimate without the hassle of calculations, consult one of our financial forecasts designed for 200 different business types.

 To help you better understand, let's use a made-up example of a startup planning to launch a new mobile app.
 The startup has an initial funding of $500,000 and expects to launch the app in 12 months.